Last updated: August 2026

 Real-Time Business Credit Data Integration

 Automated underwriting begins with direct access to commercial credit bureaus.
-CRS’s Business Credit API aggregates reports from Experian, Equifax, and Dun & Bradstreet through a single endpoint, eliminating the need for multiple vendor relationships.
-The API returns tradeline history, payment trends, public records, and commercial credit scores in under three seconds.
+CRS’s Business Credit API aggregates reports from Experian, Equifax, and Dun & Bradstreet through a single endpoint.
+That removes the need for multiple vendor relationships.
+The API returns tradeline history, payment trends, public records, and commercial credit scores in under 2 seconds on average.

 Real-time credit pulls reveal current liabilities, recent inquiries, and days-beyond-terms metrics that static reports miss.
 For merchant cash advance underwriting, this data identifies borrowers already over-leveraged or showing early signs of distress.
 Lenders configure score thresholds and tradeline filters directly in the API call, automating initial credit screening without human review.